Can you have multiple IRAs?

 Backdoor Roth IRA

 The first step of a backdoor Roth IRA is making a non-deductible contribution to a traditional IRA.
 Then, before you invest the contributions in anything, you make a Roth conversion from your traditional IRA to your Roth IRA.
-Because you haven’t deducted your traditional IRA contributions, there’s no tax consequence of converting it to a Roth IRA.
+Because you haven’t deducted your traditional IRA contributions, there’s no immediate income tax due from converting it to a Roth IRA.

 Cons of having multiple IRAs